 FunctionsFunctions that don't draw much interest.
 For example, late model VCRs that featured advanced video editing features for a premium price.

 FeaturesFeatures that few customers find interesting or useful.
-For example, including an overhyped technology in a product that doesn't need it such as artificial intelligence for a can opener.A high quality item in a market where customers are primarily concerned with price.
+For example, including an overhyped technology in a product that doesn't need it such as artificial intelligence for a can opener.quality item in a market where customers are primarily concerned with price.
 For example, printer paper made with an exotic wood such that it has a much higher price than average.

 VarietyExcessive variety that doesn't attract interest.
 For example, standard pens available in 50 colors when most customers want blue, black and red.

 StyleStyles that appeal to a small niche that isn't enough to support sales.